7 factors that impact clinical trial patient recruitment

-2. Patient need.
-Does your clinical trial address symptoms or challenges that are meaningful to patients – and will improvements be captured as endpoints?
+Does your clinical trial address symptoms or challenges that are meaningful to patients, and will improvements be captured as endpoints?

-Frequency of respondents who answered “likely” or “very likely” to partake in the specified type of trial by demographic categories, and odds ratios of responses by demographic information (referent group indicated as “Ref.”).
+This chart shows the frequency of respondents who answered “likely” or “very likely” to partake in the specified type of trial by demographic categories and odds ratios of responses by demographic information (referent group indicated as “Ref.”).

 Before launching your trial, your patient recruitment strategists should consider whether or not the trial meets patient needs.
 If it doesn't, you may want to reexamine your protocol.
 Assuming it does, the next step is to consider how to communicate that goal to patients.
 While scientific endpoints are important, consider highlighting the quality-of-life goals for the trial that may resonate with patients more.

 If trial endpoints can't be easily amended after a trial launches, consider addressing additional ways the trial may appeal to patient need.
-Benefits of taking part may include accessing an expert in their condition area, or the opportunity to help science in a meaningful way.
+Benefits of taking part may include receiving care from an expert in their condition area, or the opportunity to help science in a meaningful way.

-This may be simple enough in urban areas – though there's always the challenge of parking and traffic – but can become more difficult when dealing with rural areas or patient populations with less access to transportation.
+This may be simple enough in urban areas but can become more difficult when dealing with rural areas or patient populations with less access to transportation.

-In our research, we found that in general, logistical benefits aren't as important to patients overall as other factors.
+In our research, we found that in general, logistical benefits aren't as important to patients as other factors, overall.
 However, these accommodations were more important to patients who historically have been less likely to participate in research: people of color and low-income participants.
 Our research suggests that offering transportation support or virtual site visits may be more valuable for some site locations than others.

-6. Patient recruitment resources.
-Before launching your clinical trial, ensure that you've budgeted funds enough to reach your goals.
+Before launching your clinical trial, ensure that you've budgeted enough funds to comfortably reach your endpoints.